 Driving to Golden and Kicking Horse Country?
 Go for it!

 With Phase 4 construction not beginning until fall 2020, driving the Trans-Canada Highway through the Kicking Horse Canyon during spring and summer 2020 will be as normal, subject only to the factors that typically exist during this period such as routine or emergency maintenance and natural events.
 As always, a visit to DriveBC will provide the most up-to-date travel information.

-Please see Planning for Construction Traffic Management for additional information.
+Please see Planning for Construction Traffic Management for information applicable to the construction period.